doritzku/TheBCA_Assignment1/README.md

 Delve into our Git repository for Python unit test practice assignments.
 Strengthen your skills and proficiency with our curated collection of code challenges.

 1) Added Prime number code with a test code

-added functionality for unit test case for the python code provided by the owner of the repository.
+2) Added additional functionality for Unit Test Case for the python code provided by the owner of the repository.